decretist/ICMCL17/proceedings/ICMCL17.markdown

 By this definition, the first- and second-recension *dicta* contain 56,713 and 14,255 words respectively.

-Once it became clear that unsupervised topic modeling using MALLET was not going to be an effective way to identify topics added to Gratian's *Decretum* between the first and second recensions, the most promising alternative approach to the problem appeared to be using lemmatization to identify distinctive vocabulary as an indicator pointing to new ideas added between the first and second recensions.
+Once it became clear that unsupervised topic modeling using MALLET would not be an effective way to identify topics added to Gratian's *Decretum* between the first and second recensions, the most promising alternative approach to the problem appeared to be using lemmatization to identify distinctive vocabulary as an indicator pointing to new ideas added between the first and second recensions.
 When working in a highly inflected language like Latin, using words as the indicators pointing to corresponding ideas is not sufficiently precise.
-As an example that we will look at more closely later in this paper, the noun *calumnia* has 6 declined forms.
-A regular first conjugation deponent verb like *calumnior*, *calumniari*, *calumniatus* has 120 conjugated forms, around 80 of which are unique, not including participial forms.
-Therefore if we want to use distinctive vocabulary as a basis for determining whether or not an idea or topic is present in a Latin text, we need to lemmatize every word form we encounter, that is, reduce it to its dictionary headword or *lemma*.
+As an example that we will examine more closely later in this paper, the noun *calumnia* has seven unique declined forms.
+A regular first conjugation deponent verb like *calumnior*, *calumniari*, *calumniatus* has 120 conjugated forms, approximately eighty of which are unique, not including participial forms.
+Therefore, if we want to use distinctive vocabulary as a basis for determining whether or not an idea or topic is present in a Latin text, we need to lemmatize every word form we encounter, that is, reduce it to its dictionary headword or *lemma*.
 Once text samples for the first- and second recension *dicta* have been reduced to corresponding lists of lemmas, those lists can be compared to generate three further lists, (i) of lemmas that appear in both the first- and second-recension *dicta*, (ii) of lemmas that are unique to the first-recension *dicta*, and (iii) of lemmas that are unique to the second-recension *dicta*.
 It is the list of lemmas unique to the second-recension *dicta* that is relevant to the problem of topics added to the *Decretum* in the second recension.

 The results of initial experiments with the Classical Language Toolkit